-A south-facing window is an excellent place to keep indoor plants, as long as you keep the right types of indoor house plants and take steps to protect them from extreme sun.
+A south-facing window is an excellent place to keep indoor plants, as long as you keep the right types of indoor house plants and take steps to protect them from extreme direct sunlight.

-The bright natural light of southern exposure provides plenty of energy for hungry plants.
+The bright natural light of southern exposure provides plenty of energy for plants that like south facing windows.
 But, you must remember that the glass of the window may magnify the heat to dangerous levels.

-We also provide tips for reducing the potentially damaging rays of direct sun on plants and for choosing the best sun-loving plants.
+We also provide tips for reducing the potentially damaging rays of direct sun on plants and for choosing the best houseplants for south facing window locations.
 Read on to learn more.

 Know Your Space Lighting and Temperature

-Before you add plants, get to know your southern window.
+Before you add plants, get to know your south facing window.
 Watch the movement of light in your house for several days to see how it illuminates the space.